What is it?

 There are many options that you can choose from when trying to treat S.A.D, so try not to feel discouraged.
 Instead, try to find one that works for you and, during this change in seasons, make sure to use these techniques to try and help you get through the tough transition.

 Make sure to seek help if you feel that you need it!
 Feeling sad here and there for a couple of days is normal, but once the sadness starts to interfere with your everyday activities, it is time to get some professional help.
 If S.A.D goes untreated it is possible for you to develop more severe problems.
-These include things such as substance abuse, problems at work and school, and even social withdrawal.
+These include things such as substance misuse, problems at work and school, and even social withdrawal.
 It is important to recognize that seeking help is the best option in terms of trying to treat the depression caused by the seasonal changes.

 You can book an appointment online with one of our licensed counselors here.